 - Instant Pudding – Chocolate pudding mix works best for the “dirt” theme but Vanilla Pudding mix tastes good here too.

 - Cool whip – If frozen, let the cool whip thaw before using.
+You can also make homemade stabilized whipped cream instead too.

 - Milk – Any variety of milk works here!
 You can use whole milk, low fat, non-dairy etc.